minelytics/django-code-generator/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-genie could always use more documentation, whether as part of the
+django_genie could always use more documentation, whether as part of the
 official django-code-generator docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/minelytics/django-genie/issues.
+The best way to send feedback is to file an issue at https://github.com/minelytics/django_genie/issues.

 If you are proposing a feature: